№ 01 — Virtual staging · Staging & furniture

 Companion tools

-Virtual staging belongs to the Empty / vacant problem-face.
+Virtual staging belongs to the Staging & furniture group.
 The companion tools handle adjacent symptoms in the same listing.

 When Vesta runs it